openpatch/scratch-for-java/docs/de/book/index.md

 Source Code: https://github.com/openpatch/scratch-for-java/tree/master/examples/Pipes

-An example with heavy use of the ScratchPen.
+An example with heavy use of the Pen.
 It also plays an sound file in the background.

 ![pipes example](/assets/pipes.gif)